ktdreyer/igw-ceph-ansible/README.md

 - checks the size of the rbds at run time and expands if necessary
 - maps the rbds to the host (gateway)
 - maps these rbds to LIO
+- once mapped, the alua state for the lun is set to active or passive - active paths are balanced across the gateways
 - creates an iscsi target - common iqn, and tpg
 - adds a portal ip based on a given network CIDR
 - adds all the mapped luns to the tpg (ready for client assignment)